run-llama/llama-hub/llama_hub/asana/README.md

 # Asana Loader

 This loader loads documents from Asana.
 The user specifies an API token to initialize the AsanaReader.
-They then specify a `workspace_id` or a `project_id` and the id_type as `workspace` or `project` to load in the corresponding Document objects from the corresponding object.
+They then specify a `workspace_id` OR a `project_id` to load in the corresponding Document objects.

 ## Usage